 There is one caveat, however.
 The new Vista fonts are specifically designed and optimized for LCD monitors and the ClearType sub-pixel rendering that makes text more comfortable to read.
 (If you’re using an LCD monitor with Windows XP or Vista and you don’t have ClearType enabled, I recommend downloading Microsoft’s ClearType Tuner PowerToy.
 It enables ClearType and lets you easily optimize it for your monitor.
 Windows 7 has this tuning capability built in through the Control Panel.)
 The new Vista fonts can look blurry or “blocky” on CRT monitors (although they look very good when printed).
 Other fonts, including the older Microsoft “core fonts,” don’t have this problem.

 A reader informed me of the CRT monitor problem several months after I converted this Web site to the Vista fonts.
 I decided to keep the new fonts because, as best as I can determine, most people who actually have them installed are using LCD displays.
-The typical Vista or Windows 7 user gets that operating system pre-installed on a new computer, since Microsoft offers no other choice.
+The typical Vista, Windows 7, or (Deity help me) Windows 8 user gets that operating system pre-installed on a new computer, since Microsoft offers no other choice.
 Those new computers most likely came with new LCD displays.
-For a number of very good reasons, rather few users of older computers are upgrading them to Vista or Windows 7.
+For a number of very good reasons, rather few users of older computers are upgrading them to newer Windows versions.
 So I don’t think the incompatibility will affect many users.
 And as CRT monitors are now obsolete and no longer manufactured, compatibility problems with Web sites using the Vista fonts will diminish over time.

 Microsoft uncharacteristically made the older “core fonts” freely available for download in both Windows and Macintosh formats from 1996 through 2002.
 That encouraged their widespread use, to the benefit of all Web users.
 Microsoft includes the fonts with Windows XP and Vista , and with versions of Internet Explorer and Office released since 2002.
 Apple includes them with Macintosh OS X. They’re now ubiquitous on the Web.
 If you somehow don’t have the “core fonts,” you can download them here.
 (Microsoft’s licensing terms specifically permit free distribution of the fonts in their original packages.)